olincollege/GoGeddesGo/README.md

 This game was built on PyGame, and uses the `pygame` library to handle all functionality.
 You can install pygame via the command `pip install pygame`.

+Here is a link to a website explaining the game: [Website] (https://avap455.github.io/GoGeddesGoWebsite/)